-This course is designed to prepare early childhood teacher candidates with a broad-based understanding of central issues involved in the learning and teaching of elementary science and mathematics for young children (age 3 to grade 3).
-It is intended to help candidates address the difference between being a student of science/mathematics, a user of science/mathematics, and a teacher of science/mathematics.
-This process involves addressing the concepts of learning and teaching, and the nature of knowledge in science and mathematics.
-These concepts will be integrated into practical activities designed to prepare candidates for teaching in diverse classrooms.
+This course is designed to prepare teacher candidates with a broad-based understanding of central issues involved in the learning and teaching of elementary science and mathematics for children (grades K through 8).
 Candidates will be expected to design individual lessons and a unit that take into consideration school curricula, classroom management, and the physical and emotional safety of students, learning, and assessment.
 Candidates will also be expected to apply accurate science and mathematics content, inquiry, and problem solving skills through in and out of class activities and assignments.